 There are no prerequisites to taking this learning path.
 You can expect to complete the entire path in about six to eight months.

 One of the best data engineering programs on the market, the Data Engineering Career Learning Path by Coursera is a set of expertly curated courses that will eventually help you get a job in data engineering — without skipping the fundamentals.

-Best Crash Course: Data Engineering for Everyone (DataCamp)
+Best Crash Course: Understanding Data Engineering (DataCamp)

 This two-hour long DataCamp course is divided into three sections.
 Section one explains what data engineers do and how they’re different from data scientists.
 This section also introduces you to the data pipeline — a critical data engineering concept.
 Section two is all about data storage.
 This is where you’ll learn how data engineers use different data structures, work in SQL, and store data using data lakes and data warehouses.
 Finally, section three zeroes in on different data processing techniques.

 These concepts are explained via short video lessons that are typically under ten minutes long.
 The material is reinforced through exercises (but don’t worry — the exercises are all theory-based, so you won’t have to write a single line of code!)

 If you’d like to learn more about data engineering before you commit to a months-long course, DataCamp’s “Understanding Data Engineering” is exactly what you’re looking for.
 You don’t need to have any prior knowledge of data engineering to take this course.
 And, because the course is so short, you can complete it in one day.